Soujiro0/market-pulse/documentation/GAME_DOCUMENTATION.md

       "description": "High-contrast 2D vector-style assets with cel-shading.
 Optimized for sprite sheets with transparent backgrounds."
     },
     "visualPillars": [
-      "Silhouette Isolation": "The object must have a closed, distinct outer boundary to facilitate clean background removal.", "Square Composition": "The subject must fit comfortably within a 1:1 frame without cropping key details.", "Hard-Surface Cartoon": "Sturdy machinery with friendly proportions.", "Cel-Shading": "Hard-edged shadows using a 2-tone or 3-tone system."
+      "Silhouette Isolation: The object must have a closed, distinct outer boundary to facilitate clean background removal.", "Square Composition: The subject must fit comfortably within a 1:1 frame without cropping key details.", "Hard-Surface Cartoon: Sturdy machinery with friendly proportions.", "Cel-Shading: Hard-edged shadows using a 2-tone or 3-tone system."
     ],
     "technicalSpecs": {
       "fileFormat": "PNG (32-bit with Alpha Channel)",